WenSimEHRP/JGRPP-wiki/Features/Signalling.md

     Set the value of the counter to a particular value when the front of the train passes this signal.

 Advanced conditions:
+* PBS entry signal
+  This checks the tile of the PBS signal where the PBS reservation is starting from.
+  Note: When a PBS reservation passes through a signal using the "Reserve through" or "Long reserve" actions, the passed signal does not become the PBS entry signal.
+* PBS end signal
+  This checks the tile of the PBS signal at the current end of the PBS reservation.
+This requires the realistic train braking model.
+  Note: When a PBS reservation passes through a signal using the "Reserve through" action, the passed signal does not become the PBS end signal.
+  Note: When a second PBS reservation is started at a signal using the "Long reserve" action or due to the train reserving ahead, the signal does become the new reservation end signal.
+  This test should be used when checking which signal is used to enter a block when using realistic braking, not PBS entry signal signal, which could return a signal closer to the train.
 * Train in slot
   This checks whether the train is currently a member of the slot.
 * Slot occupancy